Sierra Leone: Scores dead in oil tanker explosion at gas station | DW | 06.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 The explosion, in the capital, Freetown, happened as large crowds gathered to collect leaking fuel.
-The tanker was earlier damaged in an accident with a bus.
+The oil tanker was damaged earlier in an accident with a bus.

 The explosion took place after a bus struck the tanker in Wellington, a suburb in the east of the city.